Captainanujm/Captainanujm/README.md

 - 🌱 I’m currently learning **Next.js with TypeScript, DSA and AI**

-- 👯 I’m looking to collaborate on **Full Stack Projects AI integrated projects**
+- 👯 I’m looking to collaborate on **Full Stack AI integrated projects**

 - 💬 Ask me about **Web Dev and DSA(Intermediate-level)**